 Can anyone dropship on Amazon?

-One of the biggest advantages to using a dropshipping model is being able to sell in any country you want, without having to be physically located there.
+One of the biggest advantages to using the dropshipping model is being able to sell in any country you want, without having to be physically located there.
 It’s also free to create an Amazon account and start selling.
-Therefore, literally anyone can start dropshipping on Amazon, even if it means changing your IP address.
-However, it’s important to understand that you’ll be required to complete a verification process before being able to start selling on Amazon, more details can be found above.
+Therefore, literally anyone can start dropshipping on Amazon.
+However, it’s important to understand that you’ll be required to complete a verification process before being able to sell on Amazon, more details can be found above.

 How much money do I need to start dropshipping on Amazon?